wellyshen/use-places-autocomplete/README.md

     debounce: 300,
   });
   const ref = useOnclickOutside(() => {
-    // When user clicks outside of the component, we can dismiss
+    // When the user clicks outside of the component, we can dismiss
     // the searched suggestions by calling this method clearSuggestions();
   });